joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/07/movies/billie-eilish-hit-me-hard-and-soft-the-tour-review.html

 **Shell Reports Nearly $7 Billion Profit Amid ‘Unprecedented Disruption’**\
-`The oil giant’s earnings in the first three months of the year were more than double the previous quarter’s and followed similarly strong results of European rivals.`\
+`The oil giant’s earnings in the first three months of the year were more than double the previous quarter’s and follow similarly strong results of European rivals.`\
 https://www.nytimes.com/2026/05/07/business/shell-profit-oil-iran-war.html

 **These Toilets in Venice Have the Art World Aflush**\